 But what makes humans so special?
 What is it that separates us from artificial intelligence or animals?
 What would it take for a non-human intelligence to become more human than humans?
-In this article I will answer all these questions and look at what makes the amount of consciousness or mentality that define humanity.
+In this article, I will answer all these questions and look at what makes the amount of consciousness or mentality that defines humanity.

 How are humans the most intelligent?

 The most common definition of intelligence is “the ability to reason, plan, solve problems and think abstractly”.
 Humans are the most intelligent species because they can successfully take on all these things.
 But this definition of intelligence is a bit…well…dumb.
 It does not account for the fact that humans have extremely advanced cognitive functions such as language, writing, reading, and arithmetic.

 What makes us more intelligent than anything else is our ability to communicate abstract ideas with each other through complex systems of symbols and representations.